 Overview: Creating story through theater with the elements of character, setting, conflict and solution.

-Next week, we will be offering our second Online LIVE Event for Reading and Art Comprehension Strategies.
-We’re so excited that Lisa and Jenny will be sharing some ideas for tying these two areas together in a way that honors both contents individually.
-As our way of preparing for that event, today we’re sharing a lesson seed with you that ties together writing and theatre.
-While reading and writing are separate pieces of the English/Language Arts bucket, they go hand-in-hand with this new lesson today.
+Next week, we’re offering our second Online LIVE Event for Reading and Art Comprehension Strategies.
+We’re so excited Lisa and Jenny are sharing ideas for tying these two areas together in a way honoring both contents individually.
+As our way of preparing for that event, today we’re sharing a lesson seed with you, tying together writing and theatre.
+While reading and writing are separate pieces of the English/Language Arts bucket, they go hand-in-hand with this new lesson.

-I actually go the idea for this lesson from this great post about creating a story using just 4 elements: character, setting, conflict and solution.
-This is definitely an area that many students in the elementary grades need to work on in understanding plot development in both reading and writing a text.
-After being inspired by this simple idea, I thought about the natural connection to then being able to portray through acting the natural sequence of these four elements.
-In today’s lesson seed, we’re featuring how to move from simple identification to actual development and performing using these four elements in both writing and theater.
+I got the idea for this lesson from this great post about creating a story .It uses only 4 elements: character, setting, conflict and solution.
+This is definitely an area many students in the elementary grades need to work on.
+In order for them to fully understand plot development in both reading and writing a text.
+After being inspired by this simple idea, I thought about their natural connection.
+Then, having the ability to portray through acting the natural sequence of these four elements.
+In today’s lesson seed, we’re featuring how to move from simple identification to actual development.
+In addition to, performing using these four elements in both writing and theater.
 Enjoy!

 Grade level: K-2 | Content Standard: CCRA.W.3 Write narratives to develop real or imagined experiences or events using effective technique, well- chosen details and well-structured event sequences. | Arts Standard: Theater Cr2.1.1.a: Contribute to the development of a sequential plot in a guided drama experience (e.g., process drama, story drama, creative drama).